-Sigma Theta Tau International
+Sigma Theta Tau International (Sigma)

-Omega Delta is the Pace University chapter of Sigma Theta Tau International, the international nursing honor society.
-The purposes of Sigma Theta Tau International are to recognize the development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment on the part of individuals to the ideals and purposes of the profession of nursing.
+Omega Delta is the Pace University chapter of Sigma, the international nursing honor society.
+The purposes of Sigma are to recognize the development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment on the part of individuals to the ideals and purposes of the profession of nursing.
 Candidates for membership are selected based on superior scholastic achievement.

 Undergraduates who are halfway through their program, have a 3.0 cumulative quality point average (CQPA), and are in the upper 35% of their class, and graduate students who have completed a quarter of the Master of Science, Certificate of Advanced Graduate Study, Doctor of Nursing Practice, and Doctor of Philosophy programs, and who have a 3.5 CQPA or higher are eligible to be nominated for membership.
 Student standing is reviewed by the Omega Delta chapter faculty counselor and eligible students are invited in writing to consider membership.
 Outstanding community leaders in nursing are also eligible for membership.
+PhD in Nursing students are eligible to apply for membership in Sigma as community leaders.